Smithy0151/sha256-Word-doc-Converter/README.md

 * Instructions to get started

 * 1. `enable-corepack //This lets you access yarn through the terminal make sure you install node beforehand`
+* 2. `git clone https://github.com/Smithy0151/sha256-Word-doc-Converter //Sends all the code over to your file`
-* 2. `yarn //This installs all the node module and dependcies needed to run scripts`
+* 3. `yarn //This installs all the node module and dependcies needed to run scripts`
-* 3. Add your blockchain wallets private address and the rpc_url
+* 4. Add your blockchain wallets private address and the rpc_url
-* 4. `node deploy.js`
+* 5. `node deploy.js`
-* 5. Save word document and sha256 in a safe place and don't alter them in anyway.
+* 6. Save word document and sha256 in a safe place and don't alter them in anyway.